bojaanaa11/RS2_project_Hotels/README.md

 ### Managing Rooms
 The Rooms Management Microservice allows administrators to add and update hotels and rooms.
 Guests can use it to search for hotels, check room availability, and make reservations.
+The ManagingRooms microservice leverages gRPC communication to interact with the Reservations microservice, facilitating the transfer of hotel and room lists.
+This microservice ensures efficient data handling and real-time updates by using Redis as its database.

 ### Reservations